 The Junior Taiko program has grown to over 70 students learning in 6 different class levels.
-Classes are held January through June and are taught by members of the professional company, who share their extensive knowledge of the art form with future generations.
+Classes are held September through May, and the season ends with a program-wide recital.

 With the increasing number of collegiate taiko groups, San Jose Junior Taiko becomes fertile ground for skill development and relationship building within the taiko community.
 Junior Taiko alumni have gone on to play in collegiate taiko groups at Stanford, UCLA, UC Irvine, UC Berkeley, UC Davis, USC, Cal State Long Beach, Cal Poly Pomona, and in professional groups such as Portland Taiko, TaikoProject, and San Jose Taiko.

 *** Any student interested in joining the Junior Taiko Program must first complete the INTRODUCTORY CLASS. ***